Phytosanitary Norms and Exports

-Since the early 1990s, some of Canada’s main export markets have required that wood products exported by Canada be heat treated to a minimum core temperature of 56ºC for at least 30 minutes, in order to kill all pests that could be associated with wood prior to export.
+Since the early 1990s, some of main export markets have required that wood products exported from Canada be heat-treated to a minimum core temperature of 56ºC for a minimum of 30 minutes in order to destroy all pests that could be associated with wood prior to export.

 Under the Plant Protection Act and the Plant Protection Regulations, any product exported from Canada must meet the phytosanitary requirements of the importing country.
 The Canadian Food Inspection Agency (CFIA) has implemented a heat-treatment program (HT Program) to allow companies accredited under this program to produce and export heat-treated wood or wood products in accordance with the requirements of the International Standards for Phytosanitary Measures No. 15 (ISPM 15).

 Program participants can be wood drying facilities, sawmills, wood packaging producers, prefab or log house manufacturers, brokers, resawn wood product manufacturers, wood product shippers, etc.